fmassonn/sipn-south-public/README.md

 doc
   # contains the form with answer of participating groups to the SIPN South forecast
 ```
+# Important notes

+CNRM usually submits two forecasts, one raw and one bias-corrected.
+For 2019, the official forecast was the raw one, so there is another submission named CNRM_corrected.
+For 2020-2021, it's the opposite, so there is a CNRM_raw forecast in addition to CNRM

 # References
 Massonnet, F., P. Reid, J. L. Lieser, C. M. Bitz, J. Fyfe, W. Hobbs (2019).
 Assessment of February 2018-2019 sea-ice forecasts for the Southern Ocean.
 Technical
 Note, Université catholique de Louvain, available at http://acecrc.org.au/sipn-south/